 There is an easy way to remember the note names on the staff using one word and a simple sentence.
-From the bottom line to the top line, the lined notes are: E, G, B, D, and F.
+From the bottom line to the top line, the lined notes are E, G, B, D, and F.

 The note names continue using the musical alphabet.
-The top line of the staff is F, and the note sitting on the top line is G. Add a ledger line above the staff for the note A, and the note on top of that ledger line is B. The note pictured above is C and so on.
+The top line of the staff is F, and the note sitting on the top line is G. Add a ledger line above the staff for note A, and the note on top of that ledger line is B. The note pictured above is♩♪ C and so on.

-Specific Markings on Violin Sheet Music
+Other Markings on Violin Sheet Music

 Violin is an expressive instrument and often composers will incorporate this in their music.
 You may see the symbol “Vibr” under the notes of a section.
 This is shorthand for vibrato, which is a technique of moving your finger to get a pulsing sound when playing a note.

-Because violin is played using a bow, there are specific symbols used in violin sheet music to signify if a note or series of notes should be played by bowing the instrument in an upward direction, or with a downward motion.
+Because you play the violin using a bow, specific symbols are used in violin sheet music to signify if a note or series of notes should be played by bowing the instrument in an upward direction, or with a downward motion.
 Up-bows are marked using this symbol: >.
-A down-bow is shown as a partial rectangle open at the bottom.
+A down-bow is represented by a partial rectangle open at the bottom.

-The best way to learn how to read music, of course, is to study with a qualified violin teacher.
-While the basic concepts shown in this article can be learned independently, a teacher will help you refine and master the fine points of reading music.
-Learning to read music well will make your study much more rewarding and enjoyable!
+If you really want to master reading violin sheet music and playing like a pro, take lessons with a qualified violin teacher.
+While you can learn the basic concepts in this article independently, a teacher will help you refine and master the fine points of reading music.
+Learning to read music well will make the experience much more rewarding and enjoyable!